annawit/IMFOv5_0/Glossary.md

 inventory analysis or the impact assessment, or both, are evaluated in relation to the defined goal and scope in order to reach conclusions and recommendations” (ISO 14040:2006, section 3.5).

-### Primary data

-Data collected directly from a manufacturer, producer, vendor, or process operators often through process flow diagrams, financial or emissions reporting data, equipment specifications, or bills of material.

 ------------------------------------------------------------------------